kyeah/kyeh.me/_posts/2014-04-04-evolving-fractals.md

 In the Spring of 2013, I took a research course on Computational Intelligence in Games as part of the Freshman Research Initiative program at UT.
 Recently, I was invited back by the professor to present as a guest speaker, showing off a project my partner and I started in the advanced course and have continued developing over the last few months.
 I say invited, because I ended up in class on the other side of campus while my partner presented to a room full of young, impressionable college freshmen.
 Nevertheless, the reception of our research was reportedly positive, and the first-year students were eager to ask questions about our motivations for the project, as well as implementation decisions regarding its structure.

-But what is the project?
+But what was the project?
 Well, let's back up a bit.

 <h3-dark style="color: #DB6837">Human-Guided Evolution of Aesthetically-Pleasing Fractals</h3-dark>